libyui/libyui/README.md

 frontends.
 Originally it was developed for [YaST](https://yast.github.io/) but it can be used in any independent project.

-This part contains the base abstraction layer which is implemented in several target frontends.

 ### Selecting the used UI-plugin

 By default LibYUI tries to load any of the available UI-plugins in this order: